 ‘Gives 50 Queensland high school students a once-in-a-lifetime opportunity to experience the Anzac tradition first-hand.
 Open to all eligible Year 8-12 Queensland high school students’.

-‘Provides the opportunity for eight students and two teachers to win a fully-funded two-week study tour of Europe’s World War I battlegrounds.
+‘Provides the opportunity or eight students and two teachers to win a fully-funded two-week study tour of Europe’s World War I battlegrounds.
 Open to all Year 9 and 10 students in South Australia’.

 - The Simpson Prize

-Find all the categories for Primary and Secondary students by selecting the “Entering” section of the menu.
+Find all 2018 information for Primary and Secondary students by selecting the “Entering” section of the menu.

 - Australian Informatics Olympiad

 ‘A national computer programming competition held annually in early September.
 Students write short computer programs to solve three problems that vary in difficulty.
 There are two papers : Intermediate for students up to Year 10, and Senior for students up to Year 12’.

 Entries opened in February and close shortly before the Olympiad itself.
 This will be held on 23 August 2018.
 A package of results is sent to the school in October.